 Generally, goldendoodles are known as smart, friendly pets that are adventurous, outgoing and great with children.
 Their personalities are less predictable than non-hybrid breeds, but overall they’re known for being social.
 They enjoy meeting and playing with people and other dogs.

 They tend to have a keen and observant side to their personality, mixed with a bit of playful mischief.
 The right training can make a goldendoodle into a loyal and obedient family dog.
-They can also be excellent working dogs and have the potential for training as therapy, guide, search and rescue and diabetic alert dogs.
+They can also be excellent working dogs and have the potential for training as diabetic alert, guide, search and rescue and therapy dogs.

 Goldendoodles’ agility and energy make them best suited for an active lifestyle with regular exercise, and they thrive when they’re given tasks that engage their minds.
 It’s good to note that if you’re on the lookout for a guard dog or watchdog, they’re likely to be bored by these tasks.
 On the other hand, not being bred for guard duty also means their barking generally doesn’t get out of hand.

-How Your Goldendoodle Becomes a Happy Family Member
+How Your Goldendoodle Puppy Becomes a Happy Family Member

 When thinking about how to take care of a goldendoodle, the keys lie in engaging their minds, socializing them, keeping them groomed and making sure they get professional obedience training.
 With these bases covered and a healthy environment, diet and lifestyle, your goldendoodle can become an ideal companion dog for your family.